fabri1983/titan256c/README.md

 ### TODO:
-- Fix correct location for color ramp color effect on text while falling and bouncing.
+- Fix correct location for ramp color effect on text while falling and bouncing.
 - Fix black BG color lines over text in approaches B and C.
 - Add DMA command buffering as Steph does.
 See dma.c.
 - Try to use titan256c_rgb.png as input and do the color ramp effect over the white color.